-Noma by Pablo Pinedo (South Africa)
+Noma by Pablo Pinedo (South Africa 2016)

-Hospital by Kesang Tseten (Nepal)
+Hospital by Kesang Tseten (Nepal 2016)

 High on the mountains of Nepal a hospital is receiving patients, who have been carried for hours or even days before they reach the doctors.
 Cinema verité-film grows to tell especially about the position of women in Nepal.
 Completed in autumn 2016.

-Lampedusa In Winter by Jakob Brossmann (Germany)
+Lampedusa In Winter by Jakob Brossmann (Austria, Switzerland, Italy 2015)

 Very first documentary on Lampadusa, it´s inhabitants and their reactions and actions when refugees have arrived to the island.
 Premiere at Locarno Film Festival 2015. Österreichischer Filmpreis 2015 – Best documentary film.
 Boccalino d’oro award for Best Film at Locarno Film Festival 2015.

-Zen And Bones by Takayuki Nakamura (Japan)
+Zen And Bones by Takayuki Nakamura (Japan 2016)

 Kaleidoscopic portrait of an unconventional 93-year-old Japanese-American Zen monk, his dramatic history and turbulent family life.
 Premiere at Busan Film Festival 2015.

 The Girl Who Saved My Life by Hogir Hirori (Sweden 2016)

 Because of a girl, a man does not board a flight with a fatal ending.
 This is not the story of a Hollywood rom com, but an incredibly incisive refugee portrait by the Kurdish-Swedish filmmaker Hogir Hirori.
 Premiere at Gothenburg Film Festival 2016.